niko1499/Lidar_Utility/README.md

 The master_launcher node (lidarUtility.cpp) will search for expected PointCloud2 topic and automatically subscribe to the first one it finds.

+If you want to make modifications to this project the best way is to follow the

 ## Useful Links
 [ROSWIKI/PCL](wiki.ros.org/pcl) Useful documentation on using PCL in ROS